pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 for research that was donated to these insatiable institutions, quite possibly by members of their own faculty!

-C'mon, publishers, are you so comfortable with the status quo that you require legislation to perpetuate your antiquated business model?
+C'mon, publishers, are you so comfortable with your modus operandi that you require legislation to perpetuate your antiquated business model?
 There are [so many other options](http://gigaom.com/2012/03/26/dont-build-a-paywall-create-a-velvet-rope-instead/) for monetizing the research and publication industry in more valuable ways!
 Come down from your this-is-how-it-has-always-been-done ivory towers, stop